 The first part of your sales training program should focus on how what they’re learning coincides with your sales strategy and goals.
-It’s generally best to start at the beginning by explaining how your company got started and how the founders developed their vision for the company.
+It’s generally best to start at the beginning.
+Explain how your company got started and how the founders developed their vision for the company.
 This is an important step to shape their attitudes and behavior around your company’s culture.
 As questions arise, you can always come back to the principles they learned about your company’s culture during their initial onboarding.

-From the very beginning, emphasize the importance of being customer-centric during your sales training program.
+From the very beginning, emphasize the importance of being customer-centric during your sales coaching program.
 People who have been in the sales field for some time may not be aware of the recent shift in buyer behavior that’s been generated by the internet.
 Today’s buyers are more mobile and social than in the past.
 They’re savvier, and when they know what they want, they’re quick to make a purchase.
-A successful sales training program will account for past selling trends and consider how today’s salespeople can overcome modern objections.
+A successful sales management training program will account for past selling trends.
+You should consider how today’s salespeople can overcome modern objections.